Brunty/intro-to-gulp-workshop/README.md

 | Ruby | 2.0.0-p481 |
 | Nginx | 1.8 |

 To get up and running with this box.
-Just clone this repo and run: `vagrant up`
+Just clone this repo and run: `vagrant up` in the directory you cloned it into.
+This will create the VM the first time you run it, after that it'll boot the VM if it's not already booted.
+Once it's created you can SSH in with `vagrant ssh`.

+The code of your project will live in the `/var/www/` directory.

+To halt the VM, run `vagrant halt` from the host machine.